 Surround yourself with an empathetic and supportive tribe — My people know why I need to wear sunglasses while I drive (my eyes are crazy sensitive) or how I prefer to drive long distances rather than ride shotgun to avoid car sickness.
 You learn to weed out those who are inclined to ridicule when they sense a difference because really how fun are those conversations?

-How Decluttering at Home Sets Healthy Boundaries for Parents
+How Decluttering at Home

 It's amazing how cleaning the kitchen junk drawer or making room in the garage can become an unexpected test to a parent's mental health—and bring up boundary issues they never knew they had.

-What Tough Love Looks Like in a Marriage
+What Tough Love Looks Like

 “Give 'em some tough love.”
 It's an often-repeated saying in relationships, both with kids and adults.
 Let's say your kid is acting out.
 It's common, as a parent, to use a bit of tough love to teach your child a lesson — for example, warning them that you'll take away that night's screen time if they continue throwing peas at the dinner table.